OpenAtom-Linyaps/linyaps-doc/docs/en/guide/debug/faq.md

 15. The application running error message `gpu_data_manager_impl_private`, how to solve it?

-    The current temporary solution is to add `--no-sandbox`, reference: [https://github.com/Automattic/simplenote-electron/issues/3044](https://github.com/Automattic/simplenote-electron/ issues/3044).
+    The current temporary solution is to add `--no-container`, reference: [https://github.com/Automattic/simplenote-electron/issues/3044](https://github.com/Automattic/simplenote-electron/ issues/3044).

 16. Can the application carry the database file by itself and write data to the database during operation?

-    The file system in the sandbox is a read-only file system and does not allow data to be written to application resource files.
+    The file system in the container is a read-only file system and does not allow data to be written to application resource files.

 17. Why does the execution of binary with `suid` and `guid` permissions fail?

-    In order to ensure system security, Linglong Sandbox prohibits the execution of such permission binaries in the sandbox.
+    In order to ensure system security, Linglong container prohibits the execution of such permission binaries in the container.